-Our club meets every month at a different local establishment for adult beverages, appetizers, and comradery.
-The location of the current month's Pub of the Month can be found on our Facebook Page.
-Or call any of the officers listed on the "Contact Us" tab to discover the location of the upcoming Pub meet-up.
+Our club meets every month at a different local establishment for adult beverages, possible appetizers, and comradery.
+The location of the current month's Pub of the Month can be found on Page 1 of our Newsletter (located on the Newsletter Tab) or on our Facebook Page.

 Please Note: Pub of the Month Activities were suspended in October 2020 due to Ohio's Covid-19 state mandates, but resumed in May 2021 with the reopening of outdoor patios.
 Current month's Pub of the Month can be found on the front page of the monthly newsletter (on the Newsletter Tab)

 Pedal Parties, a joint activity with the Youngstown Ski Club, begin each April and run through the end of September with Thursday evening biking at local trails and a special ride one weekend each month.
 A monthly flyer outlining the trail rotation and weekend ride can be found on the Biking Tab of this website and on the Facebook Pages of both ski clubs.

 To be notified of upcoming rides, download the "WhatsApp" App and text Terry Shifflet at 330-442-2863 to be added to the Pedal Party group.

 The Activities Committee has been working hard to develop a variety of creative activities for members of the Warren Ski Club to keep them both social and active during the skiing off season.
 The calendar will appear soon, after executive-board approval.